How businesses need to capitalise on customer spending in 2021

 Riding the next wave of change

-But if your business isn’t offering banking services, this isn’t the innovation that will carry you into the future.
-Embedded banking, however, might do just that.
+But if your business isn’t offering finance services, this isn’t the innovation that will carry you into the future.
+Embedded finance, however, might do just that.

-While Fintechs have a sexier look than legacy banks, embedded banking doesn’t have a look at all.
+While Fintechs have a sexier look than legacy financial institutions, embedded finance doesn’t have a look at all.
 It’s invisible.
-It’s not simply a faster and cheaper way of doing banking.
-Instead, by bringing the bank to the customer, it’s a different way of doing everything.
+It’s not simply a faster and cheaper way of doing finance.
+Instead, by bringing the financial institutions to the customer, it’s a different way of doing everything.

 Interested in becoming a financially integrated digital business?
-To our knowledge, Weavr is the only company offering an API-first bank account for businesses, along with easy to use tools to integrate banking with digital applications.
-We make the process easier, more affordable and faster than any other embedded banking solution.
+To our knowledge, Weavr is the only company offering an API-first credit account for businesses, along with easy to use tools to integrate finance with digital applications.
+We make the process easier, more affordable and faster than any other embedded finance solution.
 Get in touch with us to discover just how quickly you could be generating revenue and going to market.